Recruitment and career development policies

 As member of the 4th cohort of organisations involved in the development of HRS4R, we have analysed, assessed and integrated the recommendations and principles of OTM-R into our internal recruitment policies.

-We have used the Report of the Working Group of the Steering Group of Human Resources Management on Open, Transparent and Merit-based Recruitment (OTM-R) of Researchers and the checklist for ensuring the completeness of our analysis and the corresponding policy definition.
+ACHUCARRO defined the first OTM-R policy in 2016.
+Our procedure to reflect and to define this policy is based on the use of the Report of the Working Group of the Steering Group of Human Resources Management on Open, Transparent and Merit-based Recruitment (OTM-R) of Researchers and the checklist created by them to ensure the completeness of our analysis.

-The result is the current Achucarro OTM-R Policy, dated October 2016.
+The result of this continuous review and improvement process is the current Achucarro OTM-R Policy, dated February 2020.

 European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers